ArtfulMumbles/ArtfulMumbles.github.io/_pages/about.md

 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
+blog: false
 ---

-I’m Michael Scutari, a junior at Duke University pursuing a dual degree in Electrical and Computer Engineering (ECE) and Computer Science (CS).
+I'm a third-year student at Duke University pursuing degrees in ECE and CS.
 My work blends AI, robotics, and bioinformatics, where I explore applications of machine learning in both physical systems and biological research.
-Currently, I’m involved in cutting-edge bioinformatics research under the guidance of Dr. Rohit Singh, focusing on leveraging AI to solve complex biological challenges.
+I'm currently researching protein language models for use in drug development under the guidance of Dr. Rohit Singh.

-In addition to research, I am a Pratt Fellow and a TA, where I mentor students and develop meaningful academic relationships.
-My passions extend to sustainability and the intersection of technology with environmental impact, as I aspire to make meaningful contributions without compromising my investment in these causes.

-Beyond academics, I enjoy experimenting with Italian cuisine, refining my photography skills, and playing strategy games like Team Fight Tactics.
-I value meaningful connections and am actively developing my career toward graduate research or consulting, seeking ways to balance technical work with real-world impact.

-Let’s connect over robotics, AI, or even your favorite Italian recipe!
+My work has earned me a Pratt Fellowship and consideration for graduation with distinction in ECE.
+I also serve as a TA for undergraduate ECE labs.

+I enjoy photography, italian fusion cuisine, and host a podcast that highlights Duke's most impressive talent.